-By Alex Bates, Vice President
+By Alex Bates, Principal

 People are inclined to want the best.
 The best schools for their kids, the best home for their money, the best dish on the menu, and so on.
 This quest for the best also extends to the investment realm.
 People want to invest in the best opportunities to grow their money and achieve their wealth goals.
 Often times, we’re asked to find the best stock, investment manager, deal or “sure thing.”
 Our job as advisors can be tough because predicting the future is a lot harder than planning for it.